 The hurricane season of 2007 is definitely not over!
 Subtropical Storm Olga

 is the 17th December named storm to develop in the Atlantic since record keeping began in 1851, and only the fourth December named storm to hit land (Figure 1).
 Seven of the 17 December storms have occurred since 1995.
 Eight of the December storms have been hurricanes, with a Category 2 hurricane in 1925

 As seen on visible satellite loops

-, the heavy thunderstorm activity that was displaced 100-300 miles to the north of the center has now wrapped closer to the center of Olga's circulation.
-This is the sign of a system evolving to be a tropical storm.
-However, an upper level low pressure system over the Virgin Islands is dumping some cold air into the storm, and Olga is still technically a subtropical storm.
+, the heavy thunderstorm activity associated with Olga is displaced 100-200 miles to the north of the center.
+This is one of the hallmarks of a subtropical storm.
 The difference is not important, as the winds and rain are similar for both types of storms.
 Long range radar

-out of Puerto Rico clearly shows the circulation of Olga and some steadily organizing bands of rain.
-Rain is the major threat from Olga, and amounts of 3-4 inches have already fallen over northern Puerto Rico
+out of Puerto Rico clearly shows the circulation of Olga and some well-organized bands of rain.
+Rain is the major threat from Olga, and amounts of 3-6 inches have already fallen over northern Puerto Rico

-, and a Flood Watch has been posted for much of the island.
-Heavier rain amounts of over six inches have fallen on ocean areas to the north of Puerto Rico (Figure 1), and rainfall amounts of up to 10 inches may hit the regions of the Dominican Republic hard hit by Tropical Storm Noel just six week ago.
-Haiti is also at risk of heavy rains that might cause life-threatening flash floods and mud slides.Figure 1.
+, causing flash flooding and mudslides.
+Heavier rain amounts of over eight inches have fallen on ocean areas to the north of Puerto Rico (Figure 2), and rainfall amounts of up to 10 inches may hit the regions of the Dominican Republic hard hit by Tropical Storm Noel just six week ago.
+Haiti is also at risk of heavy rains that might cause life-threatening flash floods and mud slides.Figure 2.

 Latest precipitation estimate from the Puerto Rico radar.